nus-cs2113-AY2324S2/ip/docs/README.md

 # Mona User Guide

-Mona is a Command Line Interface (CLI) chatbot application that helps you manage your tasks efficiently.
-This user guide will help you get started with using Mona and its features.
+Mona is a Command Line Interface (CLI) chatbot application designed to streamline task management with speed and simplicity.
+Named after the intuitive and resourceful character 'Mona' from the beloved TV series 'Nanalan', our application embodies the efficiency and helpfulness that Mona showcased in her adventures.

 - [Quick start](#quick-start)
 - [Features](#features)